apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 The high percentage - 60%  for “Adding new operators/sensors and hooks” is quite a surprising result for some of us - especially that you do not actually need to use the plugin mechanism to add any of those.
-Those are standard python objects, and you can simply drop your hooks/operators/sensors code to PYTHONPATH and they will work.
+Those are standard python objects, and you can simply drop your hooks/operators/sensors code to `PYTHONPATH` environment variable and they will work.
 It seems that this may be a result of a lack of best practices guide.

 Plugins are more useful for adding views and menu items - yet only 10%.
 OperatorExtraLinks are even more useful (though relatively new) feature, so it’s not